skx/chronicle2/THEMES.md

 Themes in Chronicle are simple collections of files which are populated and rendered via the Perl [HTML::Template](http://search.cpan.org/perldoc?HTML%3A%3ATemplate) module.

 To create a new theme the simplest approach is to take an existing theme and modify it.
+Once you have a local theme you can cause it to be used like so:

+    chronicle --theme-dir=./themes --theme=local

+This will ensure that your theme-templates are read from `./themes/local/`.

 Theme Files